Liberatys/repocrate/README.md

 # RepoCrate

-A small utility to update the applications that are installed from source.
+A small utility to update / manage the applications that are installed from source.

 ## Usage